builtnorth/wp-post-types/README.md

 ### Usage Method 1 (JSON Registration)

 Make sure you have a post-type.config.json file at the root of your plugin or theme.
 Within the file use the following format for registration.
-That's it, you should have post types with setttings.

 ```json
 {